Fighting For Fair Parenting-Time

 - Whether coercion or duress were involved in obtaining a decision-making or parenting-time agreement

 - Whether either parent has been convicted of false reporting of child abuse or neglect

 Question: Do You Really Need A Lawyer?

 If you and your ex-spouse are in complete agreement and have a parenting plan in place that both can embrace, you may not need a lawyer at all.
-But in most cases, there is enormous emotion about having access to the children of the marriage.
+But in most cases, there is an enormous amount of emotion related to having access to the children of the marriage.
 It is a difficult situation requiring thoughtfulness and knowledge of the law.
-That is what I provide for my clients.
+That is what we provide for our clients.

 We also assist with modifications to parenting plans so the courts are made aware of significant changes, including relocation.